komljen/ceph-salt/README.md

         - /srv/salt
         - /var/cache/salt/master/minions

-Those changes will add ability for minions to send files to the master and other minions to be able to get those files.
+Those changes will add option for minions to send files to the master and other minions to be able to get those files.
 Restart your salt master and clone my git repository:

     rm -rf /srv/salt /srv/pillar
     cd /srv && git clone https://github.com/komljen/salt-ceph.git .

-Then edit pillar/data/environment.sls to match your environment:
+Then edit pillar/data/environment.sls to match with your environment:

     nodes:
       vagrant-ubuntu-trusty-64: